ember-learn/ember-blog/content/the-ember-times-issue-171.md

 [Chris Krycho (@chriskrycho)](https://github.com/chriskrycho) wrote a blog post on [understanding `args` in Glimmer components](https://v5.chriskrycho.com/journal/understanding-args-in-glimmer-components/) with a focus on what happens when there are _updates_ to `args`.

-Chris explains how a Glimmer component works if you strip away all the reactivity and do just a single pass.
+Chris explains how a Glimmer component works if you strip away all the reactivity and only do a single pass.
 The [Glimmer component API](https://api.emberjs.com/ember/3.23/modules/@glimmer%2Fcomponent) sets the `args` object on to the class in the `constructor`.
 The `args` object in a Glimmer component is also **read-only** since it is a [private class field](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Private_class_fields) while exposed with a getter.

 ```js
 class Component {